Joy-less/HjsonSharp/README.md

 As such, HjsonSharp supports escaped newlines in single and double quoted strings by default.

 For maximum portability, avoid escaping newlines in strings.

+### Leading Whitespace In Triple Quoted Strings (HJSON)

+Instead of counting leading whitespace preceding the opening quotes, HjsonSharp counts leading whitespace preceding the closing quotes.

+See the [open issue](https://github.com/hjson/hjson/issues/132) for more information.

+For maximum portability, don't rely on significant leading whitespace in triple-quoted strings.

+### Carriage Returns And Non-Standard Newlines (HJSON)

+In the HJSON specification, carriage returns (`\r`) are ignored in favour of line feeds (`\n`).
+However, HjsonSharp allows all newlines supported by JSON5 (`\n`, `\r`, `\r\n`, `\u2028`, `\u2029`).

+This affects unquoted strings, which are terminated by a newline, and triple-quoted strings, which trim the first and last newlines.

+For maximum portability, always use the line feed (`\n`) newline style in documents.

 ## Benchmarks